Induction Generator: Types & Working Principle

 Doubly Fed Induction Generator Circuit Diagram

-Figure 5 Doubly Fed Induction Generator.
-The doubly fed induction generator can maintain an exact match of the grid frequency to return electricity to the grid.
+Figure 5 Doubly Fed Induction Generator Diagram.
+The doubly-fed induction generator can maintain an exact match of the grid frequency to return electricity to the grid.

 The DFIG is more complicated than a singly fed generator and thus costs more at the outset, but it has higher overall efficiency than an SFIG and can harvest energy at various wind speeds.